zwettemaan/CEPSparker/ReadMe.md

 v1.0, June 23, 2018

---

-Status 2018-07-02: The Mac version kind of works with InDesign.
-You need to jump through a few hoops.

-1) Download this repository from Github as a ZIP file

-2) Unzip

-3) Right-click the

-    Mac/initialSetupConfigApp.command

-script, and select 'Open'.
-Allow it to run (be careful - the buttons are positioned in unexpected places and it is easy to get confused and click 'Cancel' button without noticing).

-4) Double-click the

-    CEPSparkerConfig

-icon

-5) Configure away.
-The templates will be consulted and a project will be set up.

-6) Right-click the

-    Mac/localDebugInstall.command

-script, and select 'Open'.
-Allow it to run (be careful - the buttons are positioned in unexpected places and it is easy to get confused and click 'Cancel' button without noticing).

-7) Launch InDesign CC 2014 or later.
-The sample extension should be under Window - Extensions

-8) Point your Chrome browser or cefclient to http://localhost:8888 (replace 8888 with whatever port you used in the configuration).

---

-Starter project for developing CEP panels to be used with Adobe applications

-© 2018, Rorohiko Ltd. - Kris Coppieters
-kris@rorohiko.com

-v1.0, June 23, 2018

 ## Preamble

-The goal is to reduce the treshold to 'get started' building CEP panels.
+The goal of this project is to reduce the treshold to 'get started' building CEP panels.

-The approach I've taken is to provide a ready-to-run panel with all its source code, as well as a lot of infrastructure code (helpers) which help with tasks like installing, debugging, reading log files,...
+The approach I've taken is to provide you with a ready-to-run panel with all its source code, as well as a lot of developer infrastructure code (helpers) which help with tasks like installing, debugging, reading log files...

-The helpers are all written in a way that is easy to inspect and analyze, so they also serve as a way to explain and document the development processes.
+The helpers are all written in such a way that they are easy to inspect and analyze.

+They also serve as a way to explain and document the development processes.

 I know from experience how disheartening it is to find some useful sample code,